The nice part about being a pessimist is that you are constantly being either proven right or pleasantly surprised. - George F. Will

 Smith graduated from LSU in 1969 with a B.S. in Chemical Engineering.
 He is currently a Process Design Advisor with Albemarle Corp. in Baton Rouge.
 He has been a member of NOHSA for 12 years.
 He's also a member of ACLU, Americans United for the Separation of Church and State, Planned Parenthood, and People for the American Way.

-Gautreaux teaches all levels of high school French in Jefferson Parish.
+Gautreaux teaches all levels of high school French at Riverdale High School in Jefferson Parish.
 He especially enjoys teaching students in Levels 1 through 5 in the International Baccalaureate Program.
-He holds Master's degrees in both French literature and in Curriculum and Instruction from LSU.
-He enjoys writing one-act plays in French for his students to perform each year at a French play festival.
+He holds a Certificate of Education Specialist and Master's degrees in French literature and in Curriculum and Instruction, all from LSU in Baton Rouge.
+Gautreaux enjoys playing piano, his dog Lily, travel, learning languages, walks in the park, reading, the French Quarter, singing with the New Orleans Opera for the past 19 years, and conjugating irregular French verbs in the imperfective subjunctive mood.

 He discovered NOSHA in 2008 and was ecstatic to discover other non-believers like him.